bountyyfi/Azure-APIM-Cross-Tenant-Signup-Bypass/README.md

 - **Bypass of administrative controls** - signup restrictions are ineffective
 - **Access to API documentation** that may contain sensitive internal information
 - **Potential to request API subscription keys** depending on portal configuration
-- **Internal portal exposure** - external attackers can register on "internal" portals
+- **Internal portal exposure** - external attackers can register on “internal” portals

 ## Affected Configurations

 Your APIM instance is vulnerable if:

-- Basic Authentication identity provider is configured (even if signup is "disabled" in UI)
+- Basic Authentication identity provider is configured (even if signup is “disabled” in UI)
 - The Developer Portal is deployed and accessible

 Your APIM instance is NOT vulnerable if: